nicholas-myers/Sprint-Challenge-State-Management-Smurfs/README.md

 - [x] What problem does the context API help solve?

-Context solve the problem of props drilling and passing props to components that don't need state.
+Context solves the problem of props drilling and passing props to components that don't need state.

 - [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-Actions are the functions that dispatch an object with a type and payload. actions send their actions to the reducer where the data is set to state. reducers set the initial state that is then passed through a create store function. the store is the single place where all state exists. the store is the single source of truth because each component recieves its state from the store as the data changes it will change for every component thus single source.
+Actions are the functions that dispatch an object with a type and payload. actions send their actions to the reducer where the data is set to state. reducers set the initial state that is then passed through a create store function. the store is the single place where all state exists. the store is the single source of truth because each component recieves its state from the store as the data changes, it will also change for every component thus single source.

 - [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?